jashikav/jashikav.github.io/_pages/contact.md

 ### Our Commitment to You:

 At Vans Bookkeeping, we value your time and trust.
 As soon as we receive your appointment request, we will do our best to accommodate your preferences promptly.
-Our team of experts is ready to address your needs and ensure a productive and informative meeting.
+We are ready to address your needs and ensure a productive and informative meeting.

 <!-- Location: